Raj-Aryan-07/Dop_Escape/README.md

 **Local AI • Digital Wellbeing • Privacy First**

-### Concept by Team somehackathon
+## Concept by Team "somehackathon"

-### Engineered by Raj Aryan
+## Engineered by Raj Aryan

-*"The goal is not to stop people from using technology.
-The goal is to help people use it intentionally."*
+Note : This is my 1st time doing Vibe Coding.
+Hope this will work